rafael-santiago/macgonuts/doc/MANUAL.md

 With mayhem you are able to make ARP/Neighbor tables a total mess.
 As a result the host will be unable to communicate each other or at least unable to communicate each other without unstability.

-Inder to work on this command needs three basic options: the local interface, a CIDR and a list of targets.
+In order to work on this command needs three basic options: the local interface, a CIDR and a list of targets.

 So, story time!!!!

 Once upon time, Mallory.
 This nice person was wanting to interfere with communication of Alice, Bob and Eve.
 Alice was at host ``192.30.70.8``, Bob at host ``192.30.70.9`` and Eve at host ``192.30.70.10``.
-However, the three have been keeping communication also with other hosts that compound the network.
+However, the three have been keeping communication with other hosts that compound the network, too.
 This network was a class C network, so the net mask was ``255.255.255.0``.

 Mallory has been poking a little ``macgonuts`` these days and decided give ``mayhem`` command a try: